FlippedCodes/Unofficial-Resonite-Docs/README.md

 - [ ] Hide drop shadow when sidebar is closed.
 - [x] Look into how to use Github Pages with Docsify
 - [x] Fix Light-Dark switcher overlapping with text on mobile.
-- [x] Make ebedding partial content a thing
+- [x] Make embedding partial content a thing
+- [ ] Fix Language fallback